philo-groves/example-kernel-kboot-ktest-limine/README.md

 ## How to Build

-Cross-compiling is supported by LLVM, allowing developers to build for non-native architectures.
+Cross-compiling is supported by cargo and LLVM, allowing developers to build for non-native architectures.

-`cargo build --target linker/<arch>-grovean.json`

 #### Build with x86_64

+- `kernel build --x86_64` (shorthand)
-`cargo build --target linker/x86_64-grovean.json`
+- `cargo build --target linker/x86_64-grovean.json`

 #### Build with aarch64

+- `kernel build --aarch64` (shorthand)
-`cargo build --target linker/aarch64-grovean.json`
+- `cargo build --target linker/aarch64-grovean.json`

 ## How to run